 - safety glasses (optional)

-These step by step instructions are here to help you visualize how to make this fun Borax ornaments.
-Please scroll down to simply print out the instructions!
+These step-by-step instructions are here to help you visualize how to make these fun Borax ornaments.
+Please scroll down to simply print them out!

 Step 1: Build Ornaments

 Make snowflakes or other fun winter shapes with your pipe cleaners.

 I cut a pipe cleaner into 4 equal-sized pieces.
 Placed them to a snowflake and twisted them in the center to hold them together.

 Step 2: Add Shapes

-Now you can hang each shape in a jar, with the floss or string, use a pencil to hold the string above the jar.
+Now you can hang each shape in a jar, with the floss or string, and use a pencil to hold the string above the jar.